-Mr. Pedroza is an Appellate Specialist, certified by the State Bar of California, Board of Legal Specialization.
+Kenny Pedroza is an Appellate Specialist, certified by the State Bar of California, Board of Legal Specialization.
 He is a partner at Cole Pedroza LLP, before which he was a partner in the Los Angeles office of Thelen Reid & Priest LLP.
-Mr. Pedroza received his education at Stanford University where he studied Political Science as an undergraduate before continuing studies at the University of Arizona College of Law, where he graduated cum laude.
+Kenny received his education at Stanford University where he studied Political Science as an undergraduate before continuing studies at the University of Arizona College of Law, where he graduated cum laude.

-Mr. Pedroza has substantial experience in all aspects of litigation.
-His civil jury trial and arbitration experience focuses upon employment litigation, professional liability claims, and provider reimbursement claims.
-Mr. Pedroza also regularly handles insurance coverage and bad faith actions.
+Kenny has substantial experience in all aspects of litigation.
+His civil jury trial and arbitration experience focuses upon employment litigation, medical staff privilege matters, professional liability, and provider reimbursement claims.
 He has been able to litigate these sensitive cases as a zealous advocate, while maintaining an approach that fosters the most efficient resolution of a particular matter.

-His appellate practice includes a wide array of civil cases, with an emphasis on medical malpractice and professional liability appeals involving high exposure cases, previously untested issues, or issues involving the Medical Injury Compensation Reform Act (“MICRA”), and employment cases.
+His appellate practice includes a wide array of civil cases, with an emphasis on medical malpractice and professional liability appeals involving high exposure cases, previously untested issues, or issues involving the Medical Injury Compensation Reform Act (“MICRA”), and employment cases, and medical staff privilege matters.

-Mr. Pedroza regularly is engaged to assist trial counsel with strategic and tactical decisions in both pre and post-trial matters from an appellate perspective.
+Kenny regularly is engaged to assist trial counsel with strategic and tactical decisions in both pre and post-trial matters from an appellate perspective.
 He provides frequent assistance to defense counsel ranging from jury instructions and motions in limine, to motions for new trial, motions for judgment notwithstanding the verdict, and motions to periodize the judgment under Code of Civil Procedure section 667.7.
-Mr. Pedroza was also identified as a leading attorney in Southern California’s Super Lawyers-Rising Stars 2004-2011, Super Lawyer 2011-2019.
+Kenny was also identified as a leading attorney in Southern California’s Super Lawyers-Rising Stars 2004-2011, Super Lawyer 2011-2023.

 Representative Published Decisions